oneapi-src/ishmem/docs/source/signaling.rst

 The **dest** and **sig_addr** data objects must both be remotely accessible and may not be overlapping in memory.

+"""""""""""""""""""""""""""""""
+ISHMEMX_PUT_SIGNAL_NBI_ON_QUEUE
+"""""""""""""""""""""""""""""""
+The `nonblocking put-with-signal` routines provide a method for copying data from a contiguous local data object to a data object on a specified PE and subsequently updating a remote flag to signal completion.

+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

+.. cpp:function:: template<typename TYPE> sycl::event ishmemx_put_signal_nbi_on_queue(TYPE* dest, const TYPE* source, size_t nelems, uint64_t* sig_addr, uint64_t signal, int sig_op, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_TYPENAME_put_signal_nbi_on_queue(TYPE* dest, const TYPE* source, size_t nelems, uint64_t* sig_addr, uint64_t signal, int sig_op, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_putSIZE_signal_nbi_on_queue(void* dest, const void* source, size_t nelems, uint64_t* sig_addr, uint64_t signal, int sig_op, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_putmem_signal_nbi_on_queue(void* dest, const void* source, size_t nelems, uint64_t* sig_addr, uint64_t signal, int sig_op, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+  :param dest: Symmetric address of the destination data object.
+The type of **dest** should match the TYPE of TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param source: Local address of the data object containing the data to be copied.
+The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param nelems: Number of elements in the **dest** and **source** arrays.
+For **ishmem_putmem**, elements are bytes.
+  :param sig_addr: Symmetric address of the signal data object to be updated on the remote PE as a signal.
+  :param signal: Unsigned 64-bit value that is used for updating the remote **sig_addr** signal data object.
+  :param sig_op: Signal operator that represents the type of update to be performed on the remote **sig_addr** signal data object.
+  :param pe: PE number of the remote PE.
+  :param q: The SYCL queue on which to execute the operation. **q** must be mapped to the GPU tile assigned to the calling PE.
+  :param deps: An optional vector of SYCL events that the operation depends on.
+  :returns: The SYCL event created upon submitting the operation to the SYCL runtime.

+Callable from the **host**.

+**Description:**

+The `nonblocking put-with-signal` routines provide a method for copying data from a contiguous local data object to a data object on a specified PE and subsequently updating a remote flag to signal completion.

+The delivery of the **signal** flag on the remote PE indicates only the delivery of its corresponding **dest** data words into the data object on the remote PE.
+Furthermore, two successive nonblocking `put-with-signal` routines, or a nonblocking `put-with-signal` routine with another data transfer may deliver data out of order unless a call to ``ishmem_fence`` or ``ishmemx_fence_work_group`` is introduced between the two calls.

+The **sig_op** signal operator determines the type of update to be performed on the remote **sig_addr** signal data object.

+An update to the **sig_addr** signal data object through a nonblocking `put-with-signal` routine completes as if performed atomically as described in Section :ref:`Atomicity Guarantees for Signaling Operations<signal_atomicity>`.
+The various options as described in Section :ref:`Available Signal Operators<signal_operators>` can be used as the **sig_op** signal operator.

+The **dest** and **sig_addr** data objects must both be remotely accessible and may not be overlapping in memory.

+To ensure the contents of **dest** are valid, refer to the :ref:`on_queue API Completion Semantics<on_queue_api_completion_semantics>` section.

 """""""""""""""""""""""""""""""""
 ISHMEMX_PUT_SIGNAL_NBI_WORK_GROUP